igor-kupczynski/wireshark-examples/01-containers/README.md

 6. At this point you can stop the packet capture -- hit `Ctrl-C` in the tcpdump terminal.

 7. Open the pcap file in wireshark.
+(Also attached here under `es02-joining-cluster.pcap`).

 Packet capture run on my laptop is available her.